-• When more than one employee is traveling, physical distancing practices apply.
-Shared travel with more than one person will be minimized.
+- When more than one employee is traveling, physical distancing practices apply.
+Shared travel with more than one person will be minimized. - Guests must drive independently or else only with those whom they will share their accommodation.

 3.3.
 Communications

 3.3.1.
 Pre-trip screening and Communication